dmendel/bindata/manual.md

 on one before it.
 You can't have a string which has the characters first and the length afterwards.

+## Nested Records

+Records can be used as a mean of grouping together related data.
+Rather than declaring a single flat record, a nested structure can be used to document this grouping.

+    class Coord < BinData::Record
+      endian :little
+      double :x
+      double :z
+      double :y
+    end

+    class LabeledCoord < BinData::Record
+      string :label, :length => 20
+      coord  :coord
+    end

+    pos = LabeledCoord.new(:label => "red leader")
+    pos.coord.assign(:x => 2.0, :y => 0, :z => -1.57)
+{:ruby}

+BinData supports anonymous nested records.
+The previous example could also be declared using the `struct` keyword as follows:

+    class LabeledCoord < BinData::Record
+      string :label, :length => 20

+      struct :coord do
+        endian :little
+        double :x
+        double :z
+        double :y
+      end
+    end
+{:ruby}

+## Bitfields

+Most types in a record are byte oriented.
+Bitfields allow us to access individual bits in an octet stream.

+Sometimes a bitfield has unused elements such as

+    class RecordWithBitfield < BinData::Record
+      bit1 :foo
+      bit1 :bar
+      bit1 :baz
+      bit5 :unused

+      stringz :qux
+    end
+{:ruby}

+The problem with specifying an unused field is that the size of this field must be manually counted.
+This is a potential source of errors.

+BinData provides a shortcut to skip to the next byte boundary with the `resume_byte_alignment` keyword.

+    class RecordWithBitfield < BinData::Record
+      bit1 :foo
+      bit1 :bar
+      bit1 :baz
+      resume_byte_alignment

+      stringz :qux
+    end
+{:ruby}

+## Optional fields

+A record may contain optional fields.
+The optional state of a field is decided by the `:onlyif` parameter.
+If the value of this parameter is `false`, then the field will be as if it didn't exist in the record.

+    class RecordWithOptionalField < BinData::Record
+      ...
+      uint8  :comment_flag
+      string :comment, :length => 20, :onlyif => :has_comment?

+      def has_comment?
+        comment_flag.nonzero?
+      end
+    end
+{:ruby}

+In the above example, the `comment` field is only included in the record if the value of the `comment_flag` field is non zero.

 ---------------------------------------------------------------------------

 # Primitive Types